-In retrospect, my timing when it came to adding that new money looks horrible.
+In retrospect, my timing when it came to adding that new money later in the year looks horrible.
 But I usually invest fairly quickly once I have made an allocation decision, so that’s something I’ll just have to live with.
 And I have had plenty of practice over the years!

 I continue to believe attempting to time the market is a fool’s errand though.
 All else being equal, I think the earlier you can put money to work the better.

 There’s still some tinkering to do in 2019 I suspect, although I expect it will turn out to be a much quieter year in terms of overall activity.

 I still have an oversized holding in Caledonia Investments that I’d like to trim and reinvest elsewhere.
 In addition, there’s a US stock that I may switch into investment trusts at some stage.

 And I will probably add a little money to Baronsmead Venture Trust when its latest fundraising offer opens in the next week or so.